Rayman244/Team-Generator/README.md

 ## How to Contribute
  https://github.com/Rayman244/Team-Generator

 ## Tests
- Testing with jest: all results passed
+ Testing with jest: all results passed to run tests:
+  In the terminal run npm i and then npm run test

  ## Questions
  message me on Github https://github.com/Rayman244/ email me at [rayhewitt42@icloud.com](mailto:rayhewitt42@icloud.com)